pajecawav/ghloc-web/README.md

 -   Repo commit activity for the past year
 -   Total lines of code in files by file extension.
 Supports navigation, preview of text files and files filtering.
 LOCs data is provided by [ghloc](https://github.com/subtle-byte/ghloc).

+Also available a [Firefox addon](https://addons.mozilla.org/ru/firefox/addon/github-lines-of-code/) is available.
+It provides LOCs stats dropdown directly on GitHub and a link to repo-stats page for the repository.
+Source code available [here](https://github.com/pajecawav/ghloc-extension/).

 ![Screenshot of the site](./assets/screenshot.png)

 ## Current Limitations